So what’s it all about?

 Is there a definitive proof of the veracity of my theory?

 To me the best evidence: When I realized that the characters (and locations, and also salliant elements) of « Alice in Wonderland » and « Through the Looking-glass » were to be found in the narrative of « Lolita » (a literary device borrowed to the « Pool of Tears« ‘s moment in « Alice in Wonderland »), I ended up trying to find a Red Knight (logically Quilty, a very distorted reflexion of John Ruskin) to oppose to the White Knight that is Humbert Humbert (a very distorted reflexion of Lewis Carroll) and searched for clues allowing for the clear identification.
 I stumbled upon Arthur Quiller-Couch (an author teaching literature in Cambridge when Nabokov was studying literature there (between 1919 and 1923 (1923 is also the year Vladimir Nabokov translated « Alice in Wonderland » in Russian)))… the initials of his lastname are Q.C., i.e. Clare Quilty’s initials as seen in a mirror (so to speak), his name starts with a Quil – like Quilty, his pen name was Q, like Quilty’s nickname, and he got a cornish bardic name (as a a Bard of Gorseth Kernow) that meant RED KNIGHT.

 What are the odds of such a coincidence?
 That’s pretty simple: 0%.
 Impossible.
-It’s a statistical impossibility, it would be a mathematical aberration.
+It’s a statistical impossibility, it just can’t be a coincidence.

 (If we add that Quiller-Couch started a retelling of the story “Tristram and Yseult” in a modern context (« Tristram » is an important reference in « Lolita« ), that he is also known to have completed Robert Louis Stevenson’s unfinished novel, “St. Ives” in 1898 (the year of death of Lewis Carroll) and that one of his most famous novel,“Troy Town” is from 1888 (“Troy Town” was also a ballad by Dante Gabriel Rossetti on a theme most famously treated in Tennyson‘s “Idylls of the King” – see the main page to see how revealing that is) then it’s simply crystal clear.)